 My debut novel, Woman On The Wall, was released in 2022.
 It was named a finalist for the 2023 Sunshine Coast Writers and Editors Society Book Awards for BC Authors.
 The second, The Last Sibyl, is slated for release in early 2024, with the third in the series — The Mother House — slated for release in late 2024.

 Nonfiction projects include Pilgrimages For The Weary Storyteller—a series of slow travel guides across Europe—currently in production.

 Robin has been traveling in search of stories for the last thirty years.
 She is a master at teasing out the details and connecting with people.
 She's also a smart, savvy solo traveler who will inspire every woman to take that storytelling adventure they've always dreamed about.

-This six-week online workshop through Zoom will be six 2-hour sessions.
+This four-week online workshop through Zoom will be four 2-hour sessions.